 Last Updated: May18

-The article here (Third (and last!)
-Revised method for deploying StageNow profiles to a remote FTP server ) describes a method of deploying StageNow profiles to a remote FTP server .
+The article here ( ) describes a method of deploying StageNow profiles to a remote FTP server .
 This post details how to use NFC tags with StageNow to access remote profiles i.e. just tap a tag with the StageNow client running in order to stage the device.
 Note that the supplied tools are unreleased/unsupported i.e. use at your own risk.

 The NFC tags which are currently confirmed as compatible with StageNow are ISO 15693 compliant tags which are not easy to source but can be found on the web.
 The tested tag is based on the TI Tag-It chip which has a maximum capacity of 256 bytes (http://www.fastrfid.com/hf_tags_texas_instruments.html ) .